-The balance between education and entertainment walks a fine line, making it a daunting task to find the right documentary to watch.
+The balance between education and entertainment walks a fine line.
+That ends up making it a daunting task to find the right documentary to watch.
+Luckily, Hulu documentaries are some of the best documentaries available.
 Hulu’s selection of documentaries is dense with feature films and series on significant figures throughout history.
-This documentary style of the film is common across Hulu between artists, athletes, celebrities, and ordinary folks with extraordinary stories.
+This documentary style of the films and series is common across Hulu between artists, athletes, celebrities, and ordinary folks with extraordinary stories.

-There are multiple viewing options (all of which can be enjoyed with a free trial), with on-demand plans starting at $5.99/month and leveling up to $11.99/month.
-Hulu + Live TV plans work up to $70.99/month for ad-free Hulu + Live TV.
+There are multiple viewing options, all of which can be enjoyed with a free trial.
+Hulu’s on-demand plans start at $6.99 per month and level up to $12.99 per month if you get the ad-free version.
+Hulu + Live TV plans range from $64.99 to $78.99 per month depending on your package.
 There are also add-ons for HBO Max, Cinemax, Showtime, Starz (included with the Live TV package) that are available.
+But keep in mind that most of those come at an extra cost.
 Lastly, Hulu offers bundles for Disney+/ESPN+, Spotify, and Sprint users.

 There’s not much better than looking to the most successful and talented individuals for a burst of inspiration.
 We found these stories incredibly profound and we hope you’ll find the same.

 Disney+ and ESPN+ Included